Sometimes, bad times help us remember better times.

 "Musically speaking, I come from more of a rock background," Wientzek says.
 "Ashley is more from a singer-songwriter background.
 But somehow they mesh well together into something that works.
 We have the sensibility to write sensitive material, but not make it overly cheesy, overly pop."

 They made that apparent on their 2016 EP Changing Tides.
 Assembled in Wientzek's home studio, its beautiful melodies, emotionally resonant narratives and soft cinematic sonics won over the Canadian film and TV industry.
 Their music has been showcased on CBC's Heartland, Kim’s Convenience and Workin’ Moms, along with CTV’s Saving Hope, commercials and award-winning independent films.
 This summer, they undertook a songwriting residency with the Slaight Family Music Lab at the Canadian Film Centre.
-The multi-media approach has left them in a unique position: They've heard their songs on screen and online but not on radio.
-Still, the determinedly DIY duo are right where they want to be.

 "It's been a weird thing," Jane says.
-"But I think it's just such an exciting time to be an artist, because you can kind of make your own rules ...
+"But I think it's just such an exciting time to be an artist, because you can kind of make your own rules...
 We do everything ourselves.
 We record ourselves, we produce the songs ourselves.
 It's the two of us in a room.
 There's so much autonomy we have with our sound and with the choices we make.
 And we're charting a course that feels unconventional — finding an online audience and doing things our way.
 Whatever road embraces us, we're going to run with it."